 Since June 30, 1834, the United States Marine Corps (USMC) has been part of the U.S. Department of the Navy (DON).
-It is the maritime land force service branch of the U.S. Armed Forces responsible for leading expeditionary and amphibious operations through combined arms, implementing its own infantry, armor, artillery, aerial, and special operations forces.
+It is the maritime land force service branch of the U.S. Armed Forces responsible for leading expeditionary and amphibious operations through combined arms, implementing its infantry, armor, artillery, aerial, and special operations forces.

 Doing business with the Marine Corps

-In order to do business with the Marine Corps, you must follow the same basic steps to provide your product or service to the Department of the Navy, which are the following:
+To do business with the Marine Corps, you must follow the same basic steps to provide your product or service to the Department of the Navy, which are the following: